t-mbindra/chat-with-your-data/README.md

 10. Click on **Microsoft Teams**.
 Use the web app or launch the Teams app to use the bot.

 >[!Note]
-> You can check the status of all your bots on [Microsoft Bot Framework](https://dev.botframework.com/bots).
+> You can check the status of all your local bots on [Microsoft Bot Framework](https://dev.botframework.com/bots).
 Additionally, you can check the status of all your Teams apps on the [Teams Developer Portal](https://dev.teams.microsoft.com/apps).

 #### Continue here to deploy the app on Azure.